ksaurabh4/gps-tracker-tcp-client-multi-packet-sender/README.md

-# TCP Client for Sending Hex Data
+# GPS Tracker TCP Client for Sending Hex Data

 This script is designed to send multiple hex-encoded data packets to a TCP server over the same connection.
 It can optionally receive and print responses from the server.